What Marriage Vows Cannot Vow

 Sound like a series worth following?

-Then come back next week and we’ll get started, but we’d love to hear from you first!
+Then check out the next post here, but we’d love to hear from you first!
 If you had to identify a unrealistic expectation for marriage, something marriage vows cannot vow, what one would you identify?
+Share in the comment section below.

 Date Night Advice (DNA) series: What Marriage Vows Cannot Vow